WyattRice/reaper-DDP-Marker-Editor/README.md

 # reaper-DDP-Marker-Editor
 A Reaper plugin extension that edits DDP markers in a listbox.

 Original code by Sergej Maršnjak.
+Many thanks for sharing, and making this possible.

 Special thanks to Justin Frankel for fixing bugs, and porting to Mac.